 This house is the third we have owned in this neighborhood.
-We used to live down the street, and everyday when I drove by this house I would say out loud “there’s my next house!” or “that house it calling out to me, it needs me”.
-So when it unexpectedly came on the market (at a time that we were not planning to move) we jumped on it anyway!
+We used to live down the street.
+Every day when I drove by this house I would say out loud “there’s my next house!”
+Or “that house it calling out to me, it needs me”.
+When it unexpectedly came on the market (at a time that we were not planning to move) we jumped on it anyway!

 Many of the houses here were built in the late 50s or early 60s by the same developer.
-Although they were all custom homes, many of them have a similar slate floor entry, as was popular at the time.
-I have been in several of the houses around here during estate sales, etc. and the colors of the slate floor vary from greens and plums (which is what we had) to reds and blacks, and other weird shades.
+Although they were all custom homes, many of them have similar slate floors in the entry.
+I have been in several of the houses around here during estate sales.
+The colors I have seen of the slate tiles vary from greens and plums (which is what we had) to reds and blacks, and other weird shades.

 In the first home that we owned in this neighborhood and renovated, we had a small portion of slate floor in the entry and near the back door.
-The slate was set in cement that was like 3 inches thick, and when they demoed the slate floor, it took so much manpower that they damaged the whole subfloor and there was a huge hole all the way to the basement!
-It was a super fun job (hahaha) so when I saw this slate floor, I cringed a bit about the possibility of having to remove it..
+The slate was set in cement that was like 3 inches thick.
+When they demoed the slate floor, it took so much manpower that they damaged the whole subfloor.
+There was a huge hole all the way to the basement!
+It was a super fun job (hahaha) so when I saw these slate tiles, I cringed a bit about the possibility of having to remove them.

 Here’s how I painted an outdated slate floor:

 First, I planned to do this when my hubby was out of town, just so I would have less people in the house needing to get around it.
-The room is a decent size entry, so I planned to do it in stages, so we could still walk around it.
+The room is a decent size entry, so I planned to do it in stages, so we could still get around.